WaveStyledApp/wave-docs/Summaries/matt-Sep19-22.md

 Say you start with a shoe and then choose a tee with a high weight between them.
 Then the third item should be chosen with respect to the shoes edges and the tee's edges.
 Cannot get my head around this part yet.

+# Other Work Done

+## Reconfiguring generateTemplates

+Had to change it a bit more from the old version we used in Alpha.
+It can definitely be refactored further and adjusted more, but good for now.
+It returns the indices that have been chosen instead of bit array.

+## Item selection

+Going to loop through the type we need to select.
+Randomly select which piece to start with.
+Another function will choose the item from the pool of the same type and based on the weight.

+None of this is set in stone.
+Still exploring.